rails-api/active_model_serializers/docs/general/adapters.md

   render json: @posts, include: '**' # or '*' for a single layer
 ```

-The format of the `include` option can be either:

-- a String composed of a comma-separated list of [relationship paths](http://jsonapi.org/format/#fetching-includes).
-- an Array of Symbols and Hashes.
-- a mix of both.

 The following would render posts and include: